-- 26.At an interim adjudication hearing, the Commissioner's determination may consider factors such as: - a.
-The severity of the matters alleged against the Councillor. - b.
-The need to allow an investigation of the Councillor's conduct, whether conducted by the Commissioner's staff or by another authority such as the Police Service of Northern Ireland, to proceed as effectively and expeditiously as possible.
-For example, where the Commissioner is concerned that the Councillor may interfere with evidence or witnesses relevant to the investigation, then suspension or partial suspension is likely to be appropriate. - c.
+- 27. At an interim adjudication hearing, the Commissioner's determination may consider factors such as: - a.
+The seriousness of the matters alleged against the Respondent. - b.
+The need to allow an investigation of the Respondent's conduct, whether conducted by the Commissioner's staff or by another authority such as the Police Service of Northern Ireland, to proceed as effectively and expeditiously as possible.
+For example, where the Commissioner is concerned that the Respondent may interfere with evidence or with witnesses relevant to the investigation suspension or partial suspension is likely to be appropriate. - c.
 Ensuring the business of the council can proceed with as little disruption as possible during the investigation.
-For example, where the allegations are accompanied by, or themselves provoke, a breakdown in relations between the Councillor and other members of the council, or with council officers, then it may be appropriate for the Commissioner to order the suspension or partial suspension of the Councillor. - d.
+For example, where the allegations are accompanied by, or themselves provoke, a breakdown in relations between the Respondent and other members of the council, or with council officers, then it may be appropriate for the Commissioner to order the suspension or partial suspension of the Respondent. - d.
 Maintaining the reputation of the council concerned. - e.
-Recognising that no definitive finding has yet been made on the validity of the allegations about the Councillor and that the Councillor has not yet had an opportunity to respond fully to the matters alleged against them. - f.
-The impact of any interim suspension on the Councillor. - 27.
-Suspension or partial suspension of the Councillor by the Commissioner at an interim adjudication hearing should not be seen as a disciplinary measure against the Councillor. - 28.
-In circumstances where the Commissioner eventually determines that a Councillor who has been suspended or partially suspended (at an interim adjudication hearing) had failed to comply with the Code, the Commissioner will take the period of interim suspension applied to the Councillor into account in determining the sanction, if any, to be imposed at the final Hearing.
+Recognising that no definitive finding has yet been made on the validity of the allegations about the Respondent and that the Respondent has not yet had an opportunity to respond fully to the matters alleged against him or her. - f.
+The impact of any interim suspension on the Respondent. - 28.
+Suspension or partial suspension of the Respondent by the Commissioner at an interim adjudication hearing should not be seen as a disciplinary measure against the Respondent. - 29.
+In circumstances where the Commissioner eventually determines that a Respondent who has been suspended or partially suspended (at an interim adjudication hearing) had failed to comply with the Code, the Commissioner will take the period of interim suspension applied to the Respondent into account in determining the sanction if any, to be imposed at the final Hearing.